-- A. In a criminal or quasicriminal proceeding, any citizen of the State of New Jersey. - B. In the case of a civil proceeding in any court or in an administrative proceeding before a municipal agency, any person, whether residing within or without the Township, whose right to use, acquire or enjoy property is or may be affected by any action takes under the Municipal Land Use Law or whose right to use, acquire or enjoy property under the Municipal Land Use Law or under any other law of this state or of the United States has been denied, violated or infringed by an action or a failure to act under this chapter.
+- A. In a criminal or quasicriminal proceeding, any citizen of the State of New Jersey. - P. In the case of a civil proceeding in any court or the day absoluters and the court or the day of the proceeding in any court or agency, any person, whether residing within or without the Township, whose right to use, acquire or enjoy property is or may be affected by any action takes under the Municipal Land Use Law or whose right to use, acquire or enjoy property under the Municipal Land Use Law or under any other law of this state or of the United States has been denied, violated or infringed by an action or a failure to act under this chapter.